 19 Seasonal Recipes to Make This July

 Here’s what I’m cooking this July!

 This classic Sicilian eggplant salad, made with vinegar, some sweetness, olives, capers, and tomatoes is amazing heaped on bruschetta or just served as a hearty side.

-    A very flexible recipe, meant to get you poking around in your fridge and pantry, and a perfect way to use up leftover chicken and rice.
+A very flexible salad recipe meant to get you poking around in your fridge and pantry and a perfect way to use up leftover chicken and rice.

 This dish is bursting with color and flavor, and easy enough to make on a weeknight.

 An extremely easy, foolproof method for poaching salmon, paired with a pretty, creamy herby sauce.